 How GRF can help

 Social networks are not going anywhere any time soon, so it is important to track what is being said about you and monitor activity so you know when an attack may be coming.
-At GRF, we can continuously track social networking to see what is being said about the organization, looking for words like “hack”, “breach”, “leak”, etc. It is one component of our Cybersecurity Risk Assessment and Scorecard, a dashboard that continuously monitors internet-facing systems to identify any vulnerabilities.
+As part of our cybersecurity audits, we offer our Cybersecurity Risk Assessment and Scorecard, a dashboard that continuously monitors internet-facing systems to identify any vulnerabilities.
+One component of the scorecard continuously tracks social networking to see what is being said about the organization, looking for words like “hack”, “breach”, or “leak”.